 Wink has two bulit-in permission roles available when inviting a user to an organisation: Admin and User.

-Enterprise customers also have to ability to define custom roles with fine-grained permissions.
+All customers also have to ability to define custom roles with fine-grained permissions.

 Users with Admin access have full permision for this organisation.
 This includes inviting other users/admins, full dashboard and report editing priveleges, billing, and deleting the organisation.

 Regular users (who have been invited using role 'User') have access to most features, with a few exceptions: